-Litigation Law Firm Washington, DC
+Litigation Law Firm in Washington, DC

-Brown Kiely LLP is the kind of litigation law firm in Washington, DC residents can count on for successful results, support, and guidance.
+Brown Kiely LLP is the kind of litigation law firm in Washington, DC that residents can count on for successful results, support, and guidance.
 Having represented thousands of clientele, each with their own litigation requirements, we know how to maneuver through intricacies and complex matters that are often involved in a claim.
-If you are seeking a resolution to a dispute, argument, or legal mishap, we are a Washington, DC litigation law firm you can count on for fair and honest advice.
+If you are seeking a resolution to a dispute, argument, or legal mishap, we are a law firm you can count on for fair and honest advice.

 Our lawyers have extensive experience representing developers, corporations, small businesses, organizations, and individuals.
 Guided by a passionate drive and dedication to get results, we will give our client the time and attention their cases need.